 Lavender does not tolerate excessive soil moisture, especially during the winter months.
 Planting on a slope and/or on raised beds will increase drainage.
 Since lavender grows best in soils with low to moderate fertility you don’t need to amend the soil with organic matter before planting.
 However, if you have poorly drained clay soils then amend those soils with organic matter such as compost.
 Soil testing is a quick and accurate method to determine the relative acidity of the soil (pH) and the level of several essential nutrients.
 Consistently reliable results can only be obtained by submitting samples to a soil-testing laboratory.
 Test results will recommend adding sulfur to lower the pH to 7.0 if the soil pH is greater than 7.5.
 If the soil pH is less than 6.5 then garden lime is recommended to raise the pH to around 7.0.

 Lavender are poor competitors with weeds in terms of growing space, sunlight, water and nutrients.
 Weeds negatively effect lavender growth and health, and ultimately the quantity of plant material available for harvest.
 A weed control strategy should include tilling before planting, followed by subsequent tilling and/or hand weeding.
-An alternative method is to cover the soil with a water permeable woven weed fabric which is secured with 12 inch landscape staples.
+Covering the soil with a water permeable woven weed fabric is another commonly used method for weed control.
+The weed fabric is secured with 12 inch landscape staples.
 We only cover our raised beds with weed fabric, and then grow grass between the beds.
+An organic or rock mulch can be utilized to control weeds alongside of the edge of the weed fabric.

 When planting multiple lavender space them 2 to 4 feet apart depending on the cultivar and planting objective.
 In general, smaller compact English lavenders are spaced 3 feet apart and larger Lavandin lavenders 4 feet apart.
 Narrower spacings are used for forming a hedge.
 Well spaced plants promote good air circulation between plants and lessen the opportunity for disease.
 When lavender is planted in rows, the distance between rows should account for the cultivar’s growth habit and your required access.
 For example, if grass is grown between rows the distance should be based on the cultivar’s ultimate size and the mower’s width.